brucedkyle/ibmcloud_for_partners/docs/mainframe/devops.md

 Deliver new business functions and changes to the existing functions at cloud scale.
 Enterprises are adopting secure DevOps and GitOps practices embracing Open Source tools and standard processes to help development, test and operations teams work together while modernizing the workloads.

+!!! key

+    The most effective organizations include IBM z/OS® applications alongside cloud-native applications, treating IBM Z as another platform that can be leveraged.
+This approach empowers teams to use a single pipeline to orchestrate the development, integration and deployment of an application across multiple target platforms and environments with the right security rules in place.

 ## DevOps business drivers

 IBM zSystems becomes just another platform for an organization adopting DevOps across the enterprise.